TingxuanLiAcademia/question-answering-mbert/README.md

 limitations under the License.
 -->

+# Trying to visualize the attention weight of the sentence from question-anwering task

 # Question answering

 This folder contains several scripts that showcase how to fine-tune a 🤗 Transformers model on a question answering dataset,